Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • A hot hot spring inn in Atami with ocean views

-• If you're Atami Onsen, we recommend this hotel.
+• If you're visiting Atami Onsen, we recommend this hotel.
 The bath is very spacious and relaxing.
 The view of the ocean and the nightscape is also beautiful.
 Meals are served buffet style and Japanese-style kaiseki cuisine, and the food made with seasonal ingredients from Izu is very delicious.
 There are Japanese-style rooms and Western-style rooms from which you can see the ocean, and the rooms are clean.
 This is a recommended hotel for families traveling to Atami, including those with children.

 ユーザー's answer (Posted on:2014/6/ 3)

-1Man/13 The people
+1Man/11 The people

 recommendation!

-Shima Yamaguchi
+Shima Yamaguchikan

 Shima 3876-1